 We are committed to ensuring that no child is denied a Jewish summer experience at Beber Camp, regardless of a family’s financial need.

-As such, internal needs-based assistance is available through our scholarship fund for all of our programs and we have partnered with the One Happy Camper (Campership) program to provide first-time incentives for parents to choose Jewish camp.
-Read below for the Beber Financial Aid application and for tools to help make camp more affordable for your family.
+As such, internal need-based assistance is available through our scholarship fund for all of our programs and we have partnered with the One Happy Camper (Campership) program to provide first-time incentives to encourage parents to choose Jewish camp.
+See below for the Beber Financial Aid application and for tools to help make camp more affordable for your family.

 In partnership with our alumni, board, private foundations, and individual donors, Beber Camp is able to provide financial assistance to our camp families.

 - Beber Camp offers need-based scholarships to all of our families.
 Families requesting financial assistance pay a reduced deposit amount and flexible payment schedules are available.

 - One source of scholarship funds can be your local synagogue.
 Many synagogues provide assistance on behalf of their member families for camp programs.

 - Another source of financial assistance is the Jewish Federation in your community.
 Many local Federations now sponsor needs-based camp scholarships.